cwkr/uam/README.md

 This is a simple OAuth2 authorization server implementation supporting *Implicit*, *Authorization Code* (with and without *PKCE*) and *Refresh Token* grant types.

-It is possible to use a PostgreSQL database or LDAP as backend.
+It is possible to use a PostgreSQL database or LDAP as people store.

 ## Settings

+### PostgreSQL as people store

 ```jsonc
 {